 There are many technical limitations for UAVs and other robots:

 - relatively low loading capacity - most existing UAVs are capable of handling cargo not heavier than ab.
 1.5 kilos (ab.
 3 pounds).
 It is better for wheeled vehicles though.

-- very limited range - due to the capacity of batteries, most of the machines can fly/drive for no longer than 15-30 minutes and then need a recharge.
+- very limited range - due to the capacity of batteries, most of the machines can fly/drive for no longer than 15-30 minutes and then need to recharge.
 That is not much.

-- severe weather conditions make it difficult to use UAVs - they have problems to operate under eg. gusty winds, intense heat or freezing rain
+- severe weather conditions make it difficult to use UAVs - they have problems operating under e.g. gusty winds, intense heat or freezing rain.

 Business vs technology